-The Arkansas School Boards Association established an Educational Foundation to support public education in Arkansas.
+The Arkansas School Boards Association established an Educational Foundation, a 501(c)(3) tax-exempt entity, to support public education in Arkansas.
 The foundation established a scholarship program in 1992, and the first scholarships were awarded in 1994.

 The Arkansas School Boards Association Educational Foundation Scholarship Program benefits the children of ASBA-affiliated Arkansas school board members.
 Recipients must attend two-year or four-year Arkansas institutions of higher education.

 Five scholarships are awarded annually, one from each of the state’s four congressional districts and one at-large named the J.K.
 Williams Memorial Scholarship in honor of a longtime educator and former ASBA Executive Director.
 A committee assigned by the ASBA Board of Directors reviews scholarship applications and determine awardees.
 Awards are made before the fall school term.

 Click here to view the Educational Foundation brochure, which includes a donation card.

 Since 1994 the ASBA Educational Foundation has awarded college scholarships to children of Arkansas school board members.
 The awards are based on a student’s academic record and leadership potential.
 Each one-time Freshman Scholarship is $650 and will be and offered to entering freshmen at Arkansas two-year or four-year institutions of higher education.
 One award is made in each of the four congressional districts.

 A one-time $650 scholarship, the J.K.
 Williams Memorial Scholarship named in honor of former ASBA Executive Director J.K.
 Williams, is awarded to the son/daughter/legal ward of an ASBA-affiliated Arkansas school board member who is pursuing an advanced degree in the field of education.